5 ESG Policy Trends Changing Business: Now What?

 The SEC is focused on misleading information, too.
 Take the Allbirds example: A shoe company that had ambitions to be the first “sustainable IPO.”
 It recently dropped this claim before trading this month, under pressure from the SEC and environmental critics.

-4. Technology key to strengthen internal controls –recent report by the EFRAG Task Force on reporting risks and opportunities and linkage to the business model (PTF-RNFRO) summarizes good ESG practices.
+4. Technology key to strengthen internal controls – A recent report by the EFRAG Task Force on reporting risks and opportunities and linkage to the business model (PTF-RNFRO) summarizes good ESG practices.
 It unpacks the crucial role technology solutions play beyond ensuring data quality and comparability (on the latter, the Corporate Sustainability Reporting Directive, or CSRD, proposal adopted by the EU Commission includes the use of XBRL for data tagging).

 Optimizing the use of available technologies, particularly Artificial Intelligence (AI) and Natural Language Processing (NLP), also ensures a data-driven and auditable approach to risk identification and reporting.
 It enables timeliness, connectivity of ESG and financial information, stakeholder inclusiveness, strategic focus and future orientation, all while driving efficiencies and more thoughtful decision-making.
 In short, it’s best practice.